o3de/o3de.org/content/docs/user-guide/assets/pipeline/asset-system-programming.md

 + Maintains a hash table that maps asset IDs to the instances of `Asset<T>` that are currently loaded.
 + Calls `FindAsset` to see if an asset is already loaded.
 If the asset is not currently loaded, `FindAsset` returns a null reference.
 + Automatically reloads assets as they change on disk.
 + Notifies listeners about asset lifecycle changes.
 Events like asset loading or unloading are signalled on the `AssetBus`.
-The callback\-based adapter for this bus is called `AssetBusCallbacks`.
+The callback-based adapter for this bus is called `AssetBusCallbacks`.
 For more information, see the `AssetCommon.h` file.

   To get an asset, call `GetAsset`.
 If the reference count is greater than zero, `GetAsset` returns an `Asset<T>` that is already loaded.
 If no `Asset<T>` is currently loaded, `GetAsset` starts loading a new instance of `Asset<T>`.